 The Apr 2017 mooring was deployed on cruise DY077.

-Below are the graphs that were generated in near-real time from data gathered at PAP and transmitted via iridium servers.
+Below are the graphs generated in near-real time from data gathered at PAP and transmitted via iridium servers.

-Other data were collected at the site but were not being transmitted in near-real time.
+Other data were collected at the site but were not transmitted in near-real time.
 Click on an image to see a larger version.

 Oceanographic instruments on keel and at 30m on frame, operating in near real time